modelica/fmi-standard.org/CONTRIBUTING.md

    by a single space, with blank lines in between, but conventions vary here

-If you use an issue tracker, put references to them at the bottom, like this:
+If the commit it related to an issue, put references to them at the bottom, like this:

 Resolves: #123
 See also: #456, #789